pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 > [Spinnaker Plugin Creator's Guide](https://www.spinnaker.io/guides/developer/plugin-creators/overview/).

-Plugins are a recent addition to Spinnaker and as such require a more recent version to use plugins as well as the Pulumi plugin for Spinnaker, which this guide will show you how to use.
+This solution requires a version of Spinnaker that supports plugins as well as the Pulumi Plugin for Spinnaker itself.

 * Spinnaker v1.19.4+ (version 1.23.x is recommended)
 * Halyard 1.34+